 A data connection used for analytics: By default, a workspace data connection is shared with all users.
-This means that anyone with Editor permissions on a project can use this connection when editing Hex projects.
-Guests of your workspace will be prevented from using this connection as a project Editor.
+This means that anyone with "Can Edit" permissions on a project can use this connection when editing Hex projects.
+Guests of your workspace will be prevented from using this connection when then have "Can Edit" project permisisons.

 A sensitive data connection: Consider sharing this data connection with a workspace-defined group, for example "Data Team".

 - When a user of the "Data Team" group creates a project, they will be able to add the connection to their project

 - Anyone outside of that group will not be able to add the data connection to their Hex projects (or see it as an option to be added).

 - If a member of "Data Team" tries to add a user outside of the "Data Team" with "Can Edit" permissions on a project they will not be able to, and will receive a warning to this effect.